House Republican suggests talk of removing Ryan after dismissing spying claim

 After the briefing, Gowdy told told Fox News he's "even more convinced that the FBI did exactly what my fellow citizens would want them to do" in its handling of the Russia investigation and possible links to Trump's campaign.

-Gaetz, on Wednesday, told Fox Business Network he found Ryan's defense of the FBI "deeply frustrating" and slammed his conference's leader as a "defender of the deep state."
+Gaetz on Wednesday told Fox Business Network he found Ryan's defense of the FBI "deeply frustrating" and slammed his conference's leader as a "defender of the deep state."

 Gaetz is one of a dozen or so House Republicans pushing for a second special counsel to investigate the FBI and Justice Department's handling of its probe into Trump's campaign and Russia.

-Ryan announced in April he won't seek reelection and will retire from Congress after this year.
+Ryan announced in April he won't seek re-election and will retire from Congress after this year.